tt-isv-org/scc/article/details.md

 oc create sa my-custom-sa
 ```

 > **IMPORTANT:** Each project includes a service account named `default`; the SCC assigned to it is the `restricted` SCC.
 This means that all deployments get assigned the `restricted` SCC by default.
-Do not modify the `default` service account, such as by assigning an SCC to it.
+Do not modify the `default` service account, such as by assigning additional SCCs to it.
 This would change the defaults for all deployments deployed to that project.
 Rather, create a new service account and assign SCCs to that.

 ### Assign SCCs to service accounts